-Status: LYNX is in the process of updating its How to Ride Guide and the document is currently in draft format.
+Status: LYNX will continue the process of updating its How to Ride Guide.

 Goal 5 Provide transit services that support regional mobility options and changing travel demands.

 Strategy: Ensure that all TD requests received by Mobility Services Division are communicated with Service Planning and considered in service changes planning.